atlas-computing-org/fv-experiments/aeneas-experiments/README.md

    nix develop
    ```

-4. Run the tests in the Nix shell.
+4. Build Charon, build Aeneas, and run the tests in the Nix shell.
    ```
+   make setup-charon
+   make
    make test
    ```